 What is the best way to get to know a certain country?
 For many people, it is through food – local dishes, unique products, must-try drinks, eating traditions, and so on.
-So I am here to help you discover Lisbon through food and share my favorite places where to eat in Lisbon.
+So I am here to help you discover the best food scene in Lisbon.

-Below you will find a complete food guide and the best places where to eat in Lisbon for every taste and every budget.
+Below you will find a complete Lisbon food guide and the best places where to eat in Lisbon for every taste and every budget.

 *Disclosure: This article contains affiliate links.
 If you make a purchase after clicking one of these links, I earn a small commission at no extra cost to you.